 Like many players who spent a majority of their playing days in Cleveland from the 1960s through the 1980s, the postseason was just a dream.
 The reality was more disturbing, playing to small crowds in cavernous Cleveland Stadium.
 In Andre’s 11 years wearing an Indians uniform, the team finished over .500 just three times, and two of those were by a single game.

 In retirement, Thornton owned a chain of Applebee’s restaurants as well as his own sports marketing firm.
-He currently (late 2011) is the CEO and chairman of ASW Global, a supply chain management company based in Mogadore, Ohio.
+As of 2011, he was the CEO and chairman of ASW Global, a supply chain management company based in Mogadore, Ohio.
 He is also in demand on the public speaking circuit at churches and various organizations.

 Andre Thornton may have been a power hitter, a strong performer on the baseball diamond.
 But it was his inner strength that enabled him to overcome personal tragedy in his life.
 It was from this fortitude that family, friends, and teammates found strength to shape their own lives.